 Val Blaha is a singer/songwriter of melody-driven Americana and folk music.
-Influenced by Woody Guthrie, Bob Dylan, the Indigo Girls, Emmylou Harris, and Nanci Griffith, among others, Val loves telling stories.
+Influenced by Woody Guthrie, Bob Dylan, the Indigo Girls, Emmylou Harris, and Nanci Griffith, among others, Val loves writing songs that are both personal and political.
 Her vocal style is a unique blend of sweetness, sass, and a touch of blues.

 booking, and other inquiries: